gegenschall/piwik-log-lighttpd/README.md

 ==================

-Slightly modified version of piwik's misc/log-analytics/import_logs.py The only thing that has changed is a new regex that can parse the default lighttpd access log format.
+Slightly modified version of piwik's misc/log-analytics/import_logs.py

+The only thing that has changed is a new regex that can understand the default lighttpd access log format.

 Requirements
 ------------

 * Lighttpd with mod_access enabled
 * `accesslog.filename` directive set to some value, e.g. `/var/log/lighttpd/access.log`
-* Default mod_access log format
+* Default mod_access log file format
 * Piwik, obviously

 Usage